ypriverol/containers-rules-manuscript/README.md

 Microservice and modular architecutres [DOI: 10.1109/MS.2016.64] is a way of breaking large software projects into smaller, independent, and loosely coupled modules.
 This software applications can be seen as a suite of independently deployable, small, modular components in which each tool runs a **unique** process and communicates through a well-defined, lightweight mechanism to serve a business goal [DOI: 10.4103/2153-3539.194835].
 Each of these indeppendent modules are referred to as a _container_.
 A container is essentially an encapsulated and immutable version of an application, coupled with the bare-minimum operating system components (e.g. dependencies) required for execution [PMID: 28379341].

 Containers should be defined as mosr granulaer as possible with the premise _one Tool, one Container_.
 Each container should encapsulate only one piece of software, tool that perform a unique task with a weel-define goal (e.g. sequence alligner, mass spectra identification).
+In order to design the level of _granularity_, different metrics should be consider:

+- _Lower complexity_: the encapsulated software shouldn't be a complex enviroment of dependencies, tools and scripts.
+- _Reusability_: a tool condainer can be safely reused by any other workflow component or tasks through its access interface.
+- _Interoperability_: different tools can be easily connected.
+- _Maintainability_: the mainteiners of the software component should be take into account.
+If multiple tools comming from multiple teams and developers is added to the same container it makes their mantenability more complex.
+- _User’s acceptability_:  tool container encapsulates domain business process units, so it can be more easily checked and used.
+- _Container Size_: An important factor to define the granularity of a container is the size.
+Smaller containers are much quicker to download the image from registries and therefore it can be distributed to different machines much quicker.
+Less code/less programs in the container means less attack surface.